th2-net/th2-conn-generic/README.md

 You can find the description for the available service types and their configurable parameters within subprojects folder.

 ## Release notes

+### 3.4.1

++ Update Sailfish version to 3.2.1603
++ FIX connect rejects messages if user tries to send them before the logon is complete (fixes issue with corrupting sender sequence number)

 ### 3.4.0